-The COVID-19 pandemic had a negative impact on the Company's revenue during the end of the first quarter and into the second quarter of 2020.
+COVID-19 had a negative impact on the Company's revenue during the end of the first quarter and into the second quarter of 2020.
 During this period, a number of patients cancelled appointments and, in an effort to protect our patients, staff and physicians, we restricted patient volumes in our clinics and temporarily closed three clinics to patient visits at the end of March 2020.
 To minimize the impact on revenue, we were able to shift some patients, physicians and staff to other clinics in our network.
-After implementing additional safety protocols, the three clinics closed to patient visits in March 2020 were reopened in late April and early May.
+After implementing additional safety protocols, the three clinics closed to patient visits in March 2020 were reopened in late April and early May 2020.

-The COVID-19 pandemic also impacted the cost of providing medical services to our patients.
+COVID-19 also impacted the cost of providing medical services to our patients.
 The Company continues to incur additional costs related to purchasing personal protection equipment, as well as additional labour costs to screen patients for COVID-19 symptoms prior to their appointments to ensure the safety of patients, physicians and our staff.

-NeuPath's executive team is closely monitoring the evolution of the COVID-19 pandemic and continues to focus on using technology to improve patient care.
-The health and safety of our employees, patients, physicians and community continue to be a top priority and the Company will continue to operate in a manner consistent with the emergency measures implemented by the Government of Canada and the Provinces of Ontario and Alberta to combat the spread of the COVID-19 pandemic.
+NeuPath's executive team is continually monitoring the evolution of COVID-19 and has focused on using technology to improve patient care.
+The health and safety of our employees, patients, physicians and community continue to be a top priority and the Company will continue to operate in a manner consistent with the emergency measures implemented by the Government of Canada and the Provinces of Ontario and Alberta to combat the spread of COVID-19.